CLOSE SEARCH

 Visitor visa (only in specific cases, e.g., doctors/dentists sitting PLAB exams)

-Secure a Job Offer - applicant must receive a formal job offer from a UK employer licensed to sponsor Skilled Worker visas.
+Secure a Job Offer - you must have a formal job offer from a UK employer licensed to sponsor Skilled Worker visas.

 Certificate of Sponsorship (CoS) - employer issues a CoS, which is a unique reference number required for the visa application.

-Eligibility Check - the applicant must meet skill and salary thresholds, language proficiency requirements, and financial criteria.
+Eligibility Check - you must meet skill and salary thresholds, language proficiency requirements, and financial criteria.

 Submit the Application - the visa application is submitted online, accompanied by supporting documents and payment of fees.

-Biometric Appointment - applicant provides biometric data (fingerprints and a photograph) at a UK Visa and Citizenship Application Services (UKVCAS) centre.
+Biometric Appointment - you must provide a biometric data (fingerprints and a photograph) at a UK Visa and Citizenship Application Services (UKVCAS) centre.

-Decision and Visa Issuance - - if approved, the individual can continue working in the UK under the Skilled Worker category.
+Decision and Visa Issuance - if approved, you can continue working in the UK under the Skilled Worker category.

 While switching to a Skilled Worker visa offers significant benefits, applicants should be aware of potential challenges: